rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: It'd be ok.

-MF: Didn't we have similar concernsw hen talking about unicode support?
+MF: Didn't we have similar concerns when talking about Unicode support?
 What's the resolution to that?

 BT: Yep, we're requiring everything.